 British acts of parliament for the regulation of commerce in the colonies form a fifth source of our colonial law”

-“While it seems doubtful whether any English laws (except those in which the colonies are expressly named) have any validity here, until they have been adopted into our local jurisprudence by distinct legislation or general recognition and usage; yet, what are generally esteemed the most valuable portions of British law, have been transplanted in our land – the Habeas corpus, -the freedom of the press -the trial by jury -the representative branch of legislature, -the viva voce examination of witnesses; in fine all those branches of public law which have drawn the eulogium of the wisest and the best of men upon the British constitution, we possess.
+“While it seems doubtful whether any English laws (except those in which the colonies are expressly named) have any validity here, until they have been adopted into our local jurisprudence by distinct legislation or general recognition and usage; yet, what are generally esteemed the most valuable portions of British law, have been transplanted in our land — the Habeas corpus — the freedom of the press — the trial by jury — the representative branch of legislature, — the viva voce examination of witnesses; in fine all those branches of public law which have drawn the eulogium of the wisest and the best of men upon the British constitution, we possess.
 While we are freed from many that have formed the subject of constant objection in the mother country.
 Thus our law, by dividing the inheritance among all the children of an intestate, and by abolishing most of the unnecessary and artificial distinctions between real and personal property, has relieved us from unjust rules of primogeniture and from much subtlety of legal definition.

-The Game Laws, the Tithe system, and much of the expensive and unnecessary variety of courts are unknown among us, and the comparative simplicity of our legal forms, in conveyancing and in law suits, would astonish and English practitioner: while the cheapness of law proceedings in general (though there are some exceptions) would be equally wonderful in his eyes.
+The Game Laws, the Tithe system, and much of the expensive and unnecessary variety of courts are unknown among us, and the comparative simplicity of our legal forms, in conveyancing and in law suits, would astonish an English practitioner: while the cheapness of law proceedings in general (though there are some exceptions) would be equally wonderful in his eyes.
 The Poor laws in Nova Scotia are simple and unproductive of litigation, answering every end of benevolence without burdening the country.
 Stamp duties are not in existence, and the titles of land have from our earliest settlement been rendered infinitely more secure than in England by a general and simple act of registry.
 Marriage is not shackled by arbitrary legislation.
 The penal law is perspicuous and mild, and indeed I may refer to every chapter of the book to shew, that having an opportunity of establishing a Provincial Code with the benefit of the experience and philosophy of older countries, our forefathers have not failed in their duty; but have transmitted to us a system simple and concise, founded on the best principles, they have left little to their successors beyond the duty of preserving, polishing and throwing light upon, the useful result of their labors.”

-“Personal liberty has been secured by a multitude of provisions, in the common law and statutes of the mother country, all of which that go to establish the freedom of the people, from magna charta down to the period of colonization in 1749, may be considered in full force in Nova Scotia, and have been constantly recognized as law by the colonial judges… although many British statutes have been reenacted by the Provincial legislature ex abundanti cautela; -they have not considered it necessary or judicious to reenact any of those which establish public liberty considering the national faith and royal authority pledged to the first settlers, to have confirmed them in the indisputable possession of that portion of the laws of England.
+“Personal liberty has been secured by a multitude of provisions, in the common law and statutes of the mother country, all of which that go to establish the freedom of the people, from magna charta down to the period of colonization in 1749, may be considered in full force in Nova Scotia, and have been constantly recognized as law by the colonial judges… although many British statutes have been reenacted by the Provincial legislature ex abundanti cautela [out of an abundance of caution]; — they have not considered it necessary or judicious to reenact any of those which establish public liberty considering the national faith and royal authority pledged to the first settlers, to have confirmed them in the indisputable possession of that portion of the laws of England.
 By the great charter it was enacted that no freeman should be imprisoned in an arbitrary manner; and by the petition of right 3 Car.
 I -and the habeas corpus acts of 16 Car.
 I, c.
 10, and 31 Car.
 II. c.
 2, a speedy and efficacious method of obtaining liberation and redress for any unjust and illegal imprisonment is given. – and by 1 Wm. & M. st. 2. c.
 2. it is directed, that excessive bail shall not be demanded where the imprisonment may be legal.

 It is considered part of a man’s liberty, that he shall not be compelled to leave his native country, nor be forced to quit his residence in any part of it.
 It is equally essential to liberty, that he should not be hindered from traveling abroad, whenever his interest or inclinations lead him to do so.”